Åkesson: L must back down on the government issue

-The Liberal Party's national meeting decided on Friday that after the next election they want to continue with M, KD and L in a bourgeois government, which cooperates with SD in the Riksdag.
-They will not support a government that includes SD.
+The Liberal Party's national meeting decided on Friday that after the next election they want to continue together with the M and KD in a bourgeois government, which cooperates with the SD in the Riksdag.
+They will not support a government that includes the SD.

-But SD leader Jimmie Åkesson is clear: the alternative of a new Tidö Agreement – it does not exist.
-SD demands ministerial posts, otherwise the party will go into opposition.
+But SD leader Jimmie Åkesson is clear: SD demands ministerial posts, otherwise the party will go into opposition.

-- Then a lot can happen in an election campaign, of course, but if we have the same parliamentary conditions as now, it is reasonable that we, as the largest party in the base, also be part of the government, and that the parties that are small will buy it.
+Then, of course, a lot can happen in an election campaign, but if we have the same parliamentary conditions as now, it is reasonable that we, as the largest party in the base, also be part of the government, and that the smaller parties can buy it.

 Not backing up?